So you’ve been promoted to management. That’s… kind of a big deal.

 It’s also time to pick up some new skills.

-That’s right—while your existing skills earned you a promotion, you’re going to need a whole new set of team management skills if you really want to excel in your new role and inspire your direct reports to do their best work.
+That’s right—while your existing skills earned you a promotion, you’re going to need a whole new set of team management and leadership skills if you really want to excel in your new role and inspire your direct reports to do their best work.

 The reason is pretty simple.
 You’ve proven you’re a top performer.
 But now it’s time to be a manager, mentor, and above all, a leader.
 The strategies and skills that got you this far aren’t the same that will lead to success in this new role.
 In fact, managing a team well requires a whole new set of skills.